the-turing-way/the-turing-way/book/website/community-handbook/communication-channels/slack-start-guide.md

 #### Account Management

-* To change the email your slack account is attached to, message a member of _The Turing Way_ team, who will have to delete your account first, so you can join with an alternative email.
+* To change the email your slack account is attach to, just follow these instructions form Slack help: https://slack.com/intl/en-gb/help/articles/207262907-Change-your-email-address.
+* If you need to merge two existing accounts, message message a member of The Turing Way team, who will have to delete your account first, so you can join with your preferred email.

 ### SENDING PRIVATE/DIRECT MESSAGES
 It can be helpful to others when you’re sharing resources and brainstorming solutions to “work out loud” in a specific thread because then your learning becomes a future resource for others, too.